South Australian Literary Awards

 Fellowships

-Tankanungku Pintyanthi Aboriginal and Torres Strait Islander Fellowship
+Tangkanungku Pintyanthi Aboriginal and Torres Strait Islander Fellowship Winner

 $15,000 for a South Australian Aboriginal and Torres Strait Islander writer working in the genres of fiction, literary, non-fiction, poetry and playwriting.